sebasguts/NormalizInterface/README.md

     make

 If you need to customize the normaliz compilation have a look at Normaliz.git/source/INSTALL.
-Remember to use the same compiler and gmp version as for GAP.
+Remember to use the same compiler and GMP version as for GAP.

-To be able to run the tests of NormalizInterface install also the gap package io.
+To be able to run the tests of NormalizInterface install also the GAP package io.
 For that go to the pkg/io-x.x.x/ directory and do "./configure" and "make".
 See the io package README for more information.